disordered-photonics/celes/README.md

 * Gaussian beam excitation
 * GUI (experimental)

+What's new in version 2.0:
+* support for polydisperse samples of spheres (thanks to Alan Zhan for his valuable contributions)
+* patching of Matlab's GMRES solver for a live convergence progress monitor

 ### Requirements
 In order to run CELES, the following software (in addition to MATLAB) should be installed on your system:
 * the [CUDA toolkit](https://developer.nvidia.com/cuda-downloads).